Military Science & Training (MST)

 - MS 300 Platoon Operations

-The Military Training Division provides unique opportunities for officers and noncommissioned officers.
-MT officers and NCOs serve as operations and logistics officers and noncommissioned officers comparable to the brigade and battalion level during fall and spring planning and summer execution of Cadet Summer Training.
+The Military Science & Training Division provides unique opportunities for officers and non-commissioned officers.
+MST officers and NCOs serve as operations and logistics officers and non-commissioned officers comparable to the brigade and battalion level during fall and spring planning and summer execution of Cadet Summer Training.
 They generate Department of the Army-level requirements in support of the United States Corps of Cadets' education, training, and inspiration when planning for the summer term, and they integrate the capabilities of every West Point Major Activity Directorate during execution and assessment of summer term activities.
-An assignment to the Military Training Division will prepare senior Captains and Sergeants First Class to immediately succeed in key battalion and brigade staff positions upon their return to the Operating Force.
+An assignment to the Military Science & Training Division will prepare senior Captains and Sergeants First Class to immediately succeed in key battalion and brigade staff positions upon their return to the Operating Force.
 It prepares senior Majors for assumption of battalion or squadron command or service in a Centralized Select List key billet.
 See the JOB OPPORTUNITIES link to the left for more information.